 All drugs of abuse directly or indirectly target the brain's reward system by flooding the circuit with dopamine.
-Dopamine is a neurotransmitter present in regions of the brain that regulates movement, emotion, cognition, motivation, and feelings of pleasure.
-The overstimulation of this system, which rewards our natural behavior, produces the euphoric effects sought by people who abuse drugs and teaches them to repeat the behavior.
+Dopamine is a neurotransmitter present in regions of the brain that regulates movement, emotion, cognition, motivation, and genetic and biophysiological theories explanations of addiction in terms of genetic brain dysfunction and biochemical patterns psychoactive effects how drug substances alter and affect the brain's mental functions neurotransmitters the chemical messengers released by nervous (nerve) cells for communication with other cells dopamine a neurotransmitter present in regions of the brain that regulates movement, emotion, cognition, motivation, and feelings of pleasure; it mediates the rewarding aspects of most drugs of abuse feelings of pleasure.
+The overstimulation of this system, which rewards our natural behavior, produces the euphoric effects sought by people who abuse drug and teaches them to repeat the behavior.
 (NIDA 2008b, p.
 17)